DigitalPhi/MoralPsychology/docs/assessment.md

 You are strongly encouraged to write a formative essay during the reading week.
 Some questions will be distributed in advance.

 * Topics are available here [pdf](https://www.dropbox.com/s/y2qayez2ayp4qym/formative-essay-topics.pdf?dl=0).
 Additional questions will be included later in the term.
+  - Upload your formative essay here: [link](https://www.dropbox.com/request/xPgU2kWhV7hjlSQwkxrc).
+Only the instructors have access to the folder and files.
   - Due date is 25 February.
-Word limit is 2000
+Word limit is 2000.
   - Any of these can also serve to set the topic for your summative essay.